 This descriptive writing example is short, but it gives a lot of information to the reader in just a few words.
 The description of Gatsby in this instance is very easy to picture in your mind.
 Just the idea of him being pale with dark circles under his eyes leads the reader to imagine the face of a very tired man.
 You don’t always have to exhaust yourself with descriptive writing, keep it short and precise.
 As long as you can picture your character from your writing, your readers will be able to as well.

 Using descriptive language can be challenging, especially if you are a newbie writer.
-So, bookmark this page and use these descriptive writing examples as a guide if you ever need a little help with your newest creation!
+So, bookmark this blog and use these descriptive writing examples as a guide if you ever need a little help with your newest creation!